-The board contains a 1024-sample FIFO.
+The board contains a 4096-byte A/D Data FIFO configured as a 2048-sample FIFO (each sample is 16-bits).
 The FIFO provides two status bits useful when taking data from the board.
 First, a Data FIFO Half (DFH) bit is available.
 This bit indicates the FIFO is now half full.
-In addition this bit, if enabled, will generate an IRQ.
-Second, an EMPTY bit is provided which indicates the FIFO contains no data; if there is any data in the FIFO, the EMPTY bit will not be true.
+This bit can also generate an IRQ when DFH IRQ is enabled.
+An EMPTY bit is provided which indicates the FIFO contains no data.
+Conversely, if there is any data in the FIFO the EMPTY bit will not be true.